Corpus Fund

 To help with rising costs, the scholarship aims to ease financial burdens so students can graduate debt-free.

-A $200,000 endowment will support one student each year forever.
+A $600,000 endowment will support three students each year forever.

 Your generosity can make a lasting impact on deserving students.